 The Union was created as a non-profit trade association following the first World Congress of the Union, which was held at the time the first worldwide meeting of mortgage credit institutions in London in August 1914.
 Even though the organisers had hoped for delegates from 14 countries, delegates from only three countries participated: the United Kingdom, the United States and South Africa.
 This is perhaps not so surprising given the fact that the World Congress took place a month after Wold War I began.

 The growing importance and interest in housing finance has been demonstrated by the near unbroken series of World Congresses that the Union has held since 1914.
 The only period where none were held was during World War II.
 However, ever since the mid-1950s there have been World Congresses nearly every other year.
-The latest meeting, the 27th World Congress, was held in South Africa in 2008.
+The latest meeting, the 28th World Congress, was held in Vienna, Austria in 2013.

 For a complete list of Presidents and Secretary Generals of the Union, please click here.